-Scanning for the first tracks of all the discs in the magazine:
+Scanning the first track of all the discs in the magazine:

-Push and hold "SCAN" until you hear a beep.
-"D·SCAN" will appear on the display and the player will perform the first track of the next disc.
-To select a disc, push the "SCAN" a second time.
+Push "SCAN" until you hear a beep. " SCAN" will appear on the display and the player will perform the first track of the next disc.
+To select a disc, push the "SCAN" again.
 If the player has scanned all the discs, it will stop scanning.